 Colum published her autobiography, Life and the Dream, ten years before her death.
 The majority of the details, especially those describing Colum’s friends and acquaintances, are historically accurate; however, as Taura Napier and Patricia Rimo have pointed out, small portions of the work are fictional (see Napier’s “The Mosaic ‘I’” and Rimo’s “Mary Colum: Woman of Letters”).
 Colum stretches her creative faculties in the chapters describing her childhood and rewrites a short story that she had previously published in the brief chapter entitled “Bohemia in London.”
 Here, I offer a biography based in part on Napier’s and Rimo’s work and supplemented by Life and the Dream, Colum’s private letters and scrapbooks housed in Binghamton’s and Princeton’s special collections, and correspondence with Madeleine Humphreys, who is currently working on a biography of Colum.
 As I discuss the events in her life that caused Colum to become a respected member of modern intellectual circles, I demonstrate how her experiences and connections shaped her career and characterized her publications and literary insights.

-Mary Colum was born Mary Maguire in Collooney, Co.
-Sligo in June of 1886 or 1887.
+Mary Colum was born Mary Catherine Maguire in Collooney, Co.
+Sligo on June 13, 1884.
 After the death of her mother and maternal grandmother, she was sent to the Convent of St. Louis in Monaghan at age thirteen.
 At eighteen, she left boarding school and entered the National University of Ireland in Dublin where she studied literature.
 During her time at the university, Colum became fascinated with the Irish Literary Revival.
 She relates in her autobiography,

 The Twilight Society’s involvement in turn-of-the-century Dublin’s intellectual proceedings, however, was not limited to haunting the Abbey Theater.
 Colum recalls her cohort “being visible at every artistic and intellectual function—exhibitions of pictures, private views, meetings of the National Literary Society, the Antiquarian Society, the Theosophical Society over which A.E. used to preside, the Gaelic League, the Feis Ceoil (Musical Festival)” (LD 100).
 Since Ireland’s capital during this period denied its citizens prototypical modernist anonymity, Colum’s avid participation in Dublin’s literary and artistic circles put her in direct contact with major figures such as W.B.
 Yeats, James Joyce, A.E., J.M.
 Synge, and Lady Gregory.
 She immediately became an admirer, an associate and, in some cases, a close-friend of Dublin’s literati.